A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 [Full Level to Wealth Chart](http://2e.aonprd.com/Rules.aspx?ID=581)

+Notes about treasure allocation.
+This adventure contains treasure for 8th, 9th, and 10th levels (it assumes that treasure for level 7 was acquired prior to the start of this adventure).
+Wealth to level chart was followed such that the treasure explicitly laid out in the "loot" sections adds up to exactly 17,700 GP in value (4000 gp + 5700 gp + 8000 gp).
+Permanent items and consumables matching the guidelines were provided (i.e. 2 9th level and 2 8th level for Level 8), and lower level items were included as well for flavor.
+It's assumed that even though NPCs may use consumable items in their possession, those items will still become part of the loot.
+If you decide not to do this, you should replace it with something else (or just increase the cash value of currency items).
+Currency is lower than that the guidelines, due to the cost of the permanent and consumable items.
+Spellbooks were valued at 50% of the cost of "learn a spell" for the highest level spells currently memorized by the NPC.
+Sihedron Runes were valued at 500 gp (essentially equivelant to a 2nd level wand).
+GP value of currency items was scaled down to take into account a) the treasure guidelines and the fact that gold in PF2E is higher than in PF1E.
+However, the  value of non magic item valuables (i.e. jewelry, maps, etc) relative to each other as laid out in the original RotR AP is more or less maintained.
+For example, Lucrecia's silver necklace was oringally worth 200 gp and her ring was worth 300 gp.
+They are now worth 25 and 40 gp (keeping the ratios approximately the same).
+Treasure was provided for a party of 4.
+If you include additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

 ### General Notes and Advice

 Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate to suit the capabilities of your party.